mulderp/mulderp.github.com/_posts/2013-02-20-what-is-erlang.md

 ## How does Erlang code look like?

-* At first, Erlang code does not look much different from Ruby, JavaScript or CoffeeScript: You'll see traces of a dynamic type system and Erlang allows to dynamically run code with some kind of console ("erl"), the Erlang Emulator.
+* At first, Erlang code does not look much different from Ruby, JavaScript or CoffeeScript: You'll see traces of a dynamic type system and Erlang allows to dynamically run code with some kind of console, the Erlang Emulator ("ERL").

 * Looking more at the code, you'll see that lines of code sometimes end with a "dot".
 This triggers code execution.
 As a beginner, it's the moment when you see error messages and interpretation of error messages is rather difficult.
 To me, Erlang errors are cryptic, and apparently line numbers in errors were a late innovation.